TV & Movies

-The trailer for House of Gucci starring Lady Gaga and Adam Driver finally dropped on July 29 after months of ravenous social media chatter about every on-set glimpse fans could get their hands on.
+House of Gucci starring Lady Gaga and Adam Driver is finally hitting theaters on Nov.
+24 after months of ravenous social media chatter about every trailer shot and on-set glimpse fans could get their hands on.
 Adapted from Sara Gay Forden’s 2001 book The House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed, the film centers on Maurizio Gucci (Driver), one-time head of the Gucci fashion house, and his ex-wife Patrizia Reggiani (Gaga).
 Also starring Salma Hayek, Jeremy Irons, Al Pacino, and a nearly unrecognizable Jared Leto, the film’s trailer boasts picturesque settings, iconic Italian accents from the entire cast, and countless stunning Gucci ensembles.
 With the extravagance and mystique of the movie, it’s natural to wonder if House of Gucci is based on a true story.

 Directed by Ridley Scott, House of Gucci draws directly from Forden’s book, which tells the true story of the 1995 murder of Mauricio Gucci.
 Per Deadline, the film takes place as the Gucci label was transitioning from a family business to a globally recognizable brand thanks to the work of CEO Domenico De Sole and creative director Tom Ford.
 Of course, that shift came with many familial disagreements regarding control of the brand and financial greed.
 Mauricio and Patrizia wed in 1973 and remained married for 12 years, during which they had two daughters, Allegra and Alessandra.
 Then, under the guise that he was embarking on a short business trip, Mauricio left Patrizia for a younger woman and never returned home.